slic3r/Slic3r-Manual/src/advanced/command-line.md

 * `--save FILE`: saves configuration to the given file

 If called with no ACTION, the graphical interface will be launched and the supplied models (if any) will be loaded in the plater.
-If multiple actions can be specified, they will be executed in the given order.
+If multiple actions are be specified, they will be executed in the given order.
 If multiple models are supplied, the requested action will be performed separately for each one.

 ### Model transform